Hebras de Ixtepeji, Oaxaca

 8?

-Security update: Unfortunately, crime seems to be on the increase in Oaxaca, both in the city centre at night, and on some of the local trails that are popular with local riders, runners, and hikers.
+Security update: Unfortunately, crime has been on the increase in Oaxaca, both in the city centre at night, and on some of the city trails that are popular with local riders, runners, and hikers.
 Take a taxi home if you’re out late at night and in terms of trails, be especially mindful in Cerro del Fortín and the Torre de Microondas if you’re hiking or riding there (go early and don’t carry any valuables).
 In the case of this route, it’s best not to linger at the wall at the very top of the Libramento Norte (approx km 9), before the road drops down in Viguera.
 If this is a concern for you, consider riding out of the city on Avenida Ferrocarril and connecting with the route in Viguera (approx km 14) to avoid this section.

-This little loop is a wonderful way of spending a long weekend in the Oaxaca’s high country – and riding some of the Sierra Norte’s primo trails while you’re there.
-Yes, you can ride it in two full days.
+This compact loop is a wonderful way of spending a long weekend in the Oaxaca’s high country – and riding some of the Sierra Norte’s primo trails whilst you’re there.
+Yes, you can ride the route in two full days.
 But relax!
-Ixtepeji is such a beautiful place that once you’ve made the effort to get there, why rush back down again?
-I recommend eeking it out into a two night adventure to make the most of your time in the high country.
+Ixtepeji is such a beautiful spot that once you’ve made the effort to get there, why rush back down again?
+I recommend eeking it out into a two night adventure to make the most of your time in the forest.
 Bring a book (better still, read a few chapters of Dr Sach’s Oaxaca Journal).
 Enjoy the area’s remarkable biodiversity.
 Philosophise about life.
-Or just pack in extra singletrack – bikepackers can drop down into the Ecoturismo Comunal Santa Catarina Ixtepeji for the night, have a meal, and ride some bonus hours of unladen trail riding.
+Or just pack in some extra singletrack runs – bikepackers can also drop down into the Ecoturismo Comunal Santa Catarina Ixtepeji for the night, have a meal, and ride some bonus hours of unladen trail riding.

 Like the Micro Vuelta de la Sierra Norte, this route begins and ends in the heart of Oaxaca City.
 Whilst the former offers a dirt road overview of the mountains that back the city, this singletrack sibling seeks to connect its most flowy trails, setting its sight on the lookout tower at Pelado Chico (3080m) as a midway goal.
-The route also includes the classic ascent through La Mesita, passing right by its Reserva Ecologica.
+The route also includes the classic ascent through La Mesita, passing right by its well maintained Reserva Ecologica.
 Not only does La Mesita provide an unconventional backdoor into Ixtepeji, it also offers the chance to visit and support a community-run eco-centre along the way, complete with a butterfly farm and art installations, along with its own set of walking and mountain biking trails.
 It’s well worth some of your time.

 Come the weekend, expect company on the trails.
 Many of the city’s skilled enduro riders shuttle up to La Cumbre, using services offered by one of the bike shops in town (see Need to Know tab), and the area is popular with riders from overseas too.
-The charm of this route is that it offers a way of reaching the area on your own steam and tackling a number of its trails.
+The charm of this route is that it offers a way of reaching the area on your own steam and tackle a number of its trails.
 For those coming from afar, it makes a great singletrack-laden complement to the San José del Pacífico Grand Dirt Tour, especially if you’re a confident mountain biker with an appropriate setup.
-Be sure to check out the Trail Notes tab for other day rides in the area, too.
+It’s also a zone that is easily lined with the Vuelta A Los Pueblos Mancomunados route.

 What’s in a name?
 Aside from its flowy singletrack, this area – and nearby Teotitlán del Valle, especially – is known throughout Mexico for its stunning textiles, hence the route’s name, Hebras de Ixtepeji.
 Often, three generations of a Zapotec family live under one roof, honing their craft on wooden looms, using natural dyes derived from plants, minerals, and insects.
 These are collected from the surrounding hillsides; for instance, the reddish hue seen in some carpets is achieved by grinding down and boiling up cochineal bugs, which feed on nopales, or prickly pears.
 With thanks to Emma Bucke for the use of her beautiful pine needle watercolour in the route badge.